samtron1412/docs/physics/physics-term.md

   not flow through the material as they do in a electrical conductor, but only slightly shift from their average equilibrium positions causing dielectric polarization.

+## Diode

+A diode is a two-terminal electronic component that conducts primarily in one direction (asymmetric conductance); it has low (ideally zero) resistance to the current in one direction, and high (ideally infinite) resistance in the other.
+- A semiconductor diode, the most common type today, is a crystalline piece of semiconductor material with a p-n junction connected to two electrical terminals.
+- Semiconductor diodes were the first semiconductor electronic devices.
+- A vacuum tube diode has two electrodes, a plate (anode) and a heated cathode.